 Emerging growth companies.
-An "emerging growth company" is a company that has had total revenue of less than \$1 billion during its most recent fiscal year.
-This threshold will be indexed for inflation every five years.
+An "emerging growth company" is a company that has had total revenue of less than \$1 billion during its most recent fiscal year.1 This threshold will be indexed for inflation every five years.
 An emerging growth company will retain its status as such until the earliest of:

-- the first fiscal year after its total revenue as presented on its income statement exceeds \$1 billion; - the first fiscal year following the fifth anniversary of its IPO; - the date when the company has issued more than \$1 billion in non-convertible debt over the previous rolling three-year period; and - the first fiscal year in which the company becomes a large accelerated filer (meaning the company has been reporting for at least one year and the value of its common equity held by non-affiliates is at least \$700 million).
+- the first fiscal year after its total revenue as presented on its income statement exceeds \$1 billion; - the last day of the fiscal year during which the fifth anniversary of its IPO occurs; - the date when the company has issued more than \$1 billion in non-convertible debt securities, whether or not issued in a registered offering, over the previous rolling three-year period; and